isabella232/uport-ios-demo/README.md

 ### Feel Free

-This demo app is under the MIT license, so it's totally fine to copy and use it as the base of your new app.
+This demo app uses the [MIT license](LICENSE.txt), so it's totally fine to copy and use it as the base of your new app.

 ## Adding the uPort SDK to Your App

-Now that you have Carthage installed and may have had a look at our demo app, let's see how you add the **uPort** SDK to your app.
+Now that you may have had a look at our demo app, let's see how you add the **uPort** SDK to your app.

-For a more general details have a look at the [Carthage documentation](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).

 ### 1. Copy-Paste the Cartfile